ruben-wilson/CV/README.md

 #### Areas of strength

-●	Strong problem-solving and numeracy skills.
+●	Strong problem-solving and numerical skills.

 ●	Strong communication skills, both written and verbal, developed through education and customer-facing experience gained in previous jobs.